Applicability of the cumulant expansion method for the calculation of transport properties in electron-phonon systems: Introduction

 \section{Introduction}

 First-principles calculations of charge carrier mobility in semiconductors with weak electron-phonon interaction have reached predictive power, mostly due to the advances in calculation of momentum-dependent electron-phonon coupling constants \cite{2017_Giustino, 2020_Ponce}.
 In this regime the mobility calculation is typically performed within the Boltzmann semiclassical approach \cite{2016_Zhou, 2018_Ponce, 2021_Vukmirovic}.
 However, its underlying assumptions tend to break down at stronger couplings or higher temperatures, and the calculated mobility can thus strongly deviate from the experimental values \cite{2018_Zhou_PRL}.
+The cases in which the Boltzmann approach is believed to break down include various materials where charge transport is governed by small polaron hopping \cite{Banday_2017,Snyder_2000,Adelstein_2014,Yildiz_2009}, perovskite oxides where charges must be treated beyond the quasiparticle picture \cite{2018_Zhou_PRL,Quan_2024}, and crystalline small-molecule organic semiconductors \cite{2006_Troisi}.
+The limitations of the Boltzmann approach have been specifically demonstrated by recent calculations of spectral functions in real materials and the subsequent comparison of calculated mobilities to Boltzmann-derived results \cite{2025_Lihm_nonperturbative,2025_Lihm}.
 In these cases, a significant improvement can be achieved by using the independent-particle approximation (IPA) within the Kubo formalism \cite{1957_Kubo}, combined with an appropriate method for calculating the single-particle Green’s function.
-One such choice is the Migdal approximation (MA), which retains only the lowest-order electron–phonon diagram, while higher-order effects can also be captured in the self-consistent version of this method (SCMA) \cite{2025_Lihm_nonperturbative}.
+One such choice is the one-shot Migdal approximation (MA), which retains only the lowest-order electron–phonon diagram, while higher-order effects can also be captured in the self-consistent version of this method (SCMA) \cite{2025_Lihm_nonperturbative}.

 A promising alternative, which has recently become more popular in the literature, is the so-called cumulant expansion (CE) method \cite{2019_Zhu, 2022_Chang, 2014_Kas, 2022_Robinson_1, 2022_Robinson_2, 2014_Lischner, 2016_Gumhalter}: it has been reported that this method can include effects beyond the lowest order perturbation theory (i.e., MA) and simple quasiparticle picture, while--unlike SCMA--it avoids the computational cost of self-consistent iterations \cite{2018_Nery, 2020_Antonius, 2014_Story, 2022_Kandolf}.
 However, there have also been reports of unphysical features appearing in CE predictions \cite{2025_Lihm_nonperturbative}.
 In addition, the IPA entirely neglects vertex corrections to mobility, whose contributions are difficult to estimate a priori and even harder to compute exactly.
 It is therefore essential to carefully assess both the advantages and limitations of CE, as well as its range of applicability.